-These resources are provided to help our chapter of Democratic Socialists of America to learn about democratic socialism from a variety of perspectives.
+These resources are provided to help our chapter learn about democratic socialism from a variety of perspectives.
 Unless otherwise noted, these resources do not necessarily represent official positions of the San Francisco chapter of DSA, but are provided for discussion and the education of our members.

 The national DSA organization has a general list of resources, including how-to articles, Q&As and flyers.